Emergency & Hidden Water Sources in Your Home

 Every home has many hidden sources that you may not have considered and could be used in an emergency.
 Here’s a quick list of possible sources found in most homes.

-• ..UPPER TANK ONLY if it does not contain bluing or chemical agents.
+- ..UPPER TANK ONLY if it does not contain bluing or chemical agents.
 Forget it if it does.
 Use a cup to scoop out the water into a safe container.

-• PIPES IN YOUR HOME.
+- PIPES IN YOUR HOME.
 Several gallons residual of water can be found within the water pipes in your home, especially for multi-story homes.
 Find the lowest water faucet or spigot inside or outside your home or basement.
 Drain the water directly into a safe storage container as soon as possible (don’t use a hose which may

-• REFRIGATOR WATER PITCHERS or other refrigerator beverages.
+be contaminated with old water). - REFRIGATOR WATER PITCHERS or other refrigerator beverages.

-• FREEZER ICE CUBES or bags of ice in your freezer that have melted and placed in a safe container.
+- FREEZER ICE CUBES or bags of ice in your freezer that have melted and placed in a safe container.

-• WATER BOTTLES stored around the home.
+- WATER BOTTLES stored around the home.

-• OTHER DRINKABLE LIQUIDS: Draining the liquid from canned vegetables, fruits, tuna, etc. can be used for drinking.
+- OTHER DRINKABLE LIQUIDS: Draining the liquid from canned vegetables, fruits, tuna, etc. can be used for drinking.

 No matter where you may obtain water in an emergency, be prepared to make doubly sure that your water is safe for drinking.
-If unsure that your water is safe to drink, you will want to filter it, water-iconchemically treat it, boil it or distilling it to insure it is safe.
+If unsure that your water is safe to drink, you will want to filter it, chemically treat it, boil it or distilling it to insure it is safe.

 Other Possible Outside Water Sources